atavistock/rustdice/README.md

   let result = dice.roll();
 ```

-_explode_
+__explode__

-Any dice with this value get an accumulating reroll
+Any dice with this value get an accumulating reroll found in a few game systems.

 ```rust
   let dice_options = DiceSetOptions::new(explode: 10);